Requirements & Information

 In a Dissolution of Marriage With Minor Children or a Paternity action, parties are required by F.S.
 61.21 to complete an approved Parent Education and Family Stabilization Course and file a Certificate of Completion with the Clerk prior to the entry of a final judgment.

 Orders to attend a parenting course will not be entered by the Court.
-Florida law mandates the times within which parents must complete an approved Parent Education and Family Stabilization Course.
+Florida law and local rules mandate the times within which parents must complete an approved Parent Education and Family Stabilization Course.
 It is the responsibility of counsel to ensure a client has completed this course and a Certificate of Completion is filed with the Clerk.

 Non-Compliance